ugent-korea/pytorch-unet-segmentation/README.md

        - modules.py
 ```

--Purposes of the python files listed in the folder structure will be explained throughout this readme.
+Purposes of the python files listed in the folder structure will be explained throughout this readme.

-##### Members : PyeongEun Kim, JuHyung Lee, MiJeong Lee

-##### Supervisors : Utku Ozbulak
+## Table of Content

 * [Pipeline](#pipeline)